Enclomiphene: Double testosterone without injections

 One of the biggest reasons men search for “enclomiphene double testosterone” is concern about fertility.
 Traditional TRT often lowers sperm counts to near zero by switching off LH and FSH.
 Enclomiphene tends to maintain these hormones, and studies show that most men on enclomiphene keep sperm counts within or near the normal range, even as testosterone rises.[1]

 This makes enclomiphene, and related SERMs, a standard option in many fertility clinics for men with low T who are actively trying to conceive.
-However, sperm parameters can still fluctuate, and not every man maintains perfect numbers, so semen analysis remains important if pregnancy is a goal.
+However, sperm parameters can still fluctuate, and not every man maintains perfect numbers, so semen analysis remains important if conception is a goal.

 Side effects and tolerability